-Peer-to-Peer Support Line: In 2014, our peer phone line workers, staffed by people with mental illness, for people with mental illness, continued to provide telephone peer support to mental health consumers in lieu of costly and intrusive emergency psychiatric services.
-We provided hope, encouragement and resources to 234 people during 5,125 calls to our Peer-to-Peer Support Line.
+Peer-to-Peer Support Line: In 2016, our peer phone line workers, staffed by people with mental illness for people with mental illness, continued to provide telephone peer support to mental health consumers in lieu of costly and intrusive emergency psychiatric services.
+We provided hope, encouragement and resources to 324 people during 3,099 calls to our Peer-to-Peer Support Line.
 The Peer Line is staffed by people in recovery from mental illness who receive specialized training by our professional staff.

-Community Companions: The Community Companions Program provides one-to-one companionship and assistance in daily living for people with mental illness.
+Community Companions Program: The Community Companions Program provides one-to-one companionship and assistance in daily living for people with mental illness.
 The goal of the program is to increase socialization and general wellness.
 Volunteers visit the client at least two hours a week, participating in mutually agreeable activities.
 Together they find new socialization opportunities and share in a supportive friendship.
-In 2014, 67% of consumers linked to volunteers reported satisfaction in the time spent together.
+In 2016, we matched 10 consumers with volunteers in the community.

 Social Clubs: Our agency social clubs continued to provide residents of Dover, Morristown, Boonton and surrounding areas to participate in recreational group activities, including dinners and outings, to help them develop social connections in the community and to reduce isolation.

-Self-Help and Wellness Clubs: People with mental illness often have poor health as a result of long term medication use, poverty, and inactivity.
-We believe that healthy eating is a key to improving physical health, and that physical health directly impacts mental health.
+Self-Help and Wellness Clubs: People with mental illness often have poor health as a result of long-term medication use, poverty, and inactivity.
+We believe that healthy eating is a key to improving physical health and that physical health directly impacts mental health.
 The Healthy Cooking Club was established to help promote healthy eating, weight reduction, and weight management for people with mental illness.
-The main components include Cooking Techniques, and Diet & Nutrition, Exercise, Yoga, and a Diabetes Workshop.
-In 2014, 80% of consumers surveyed, who participated in our Self-Help and Wellness Activities, felt that their overall health and well-being had improved.
+The main components include Cooking Techniques, Diet & Nutrition, Exercise.
+In 2016, 83% of consumers surveyed, who participated in our Self-Help and Wellness Activities, felt that their overall health and well-being had improved.

 We also facilitated several other self-help groups and clubs.
 This was in order for people with mental illness to develop skills necessary for independence and also to have normal, healthy lives which include socialization and recreation.

-Community Garden: This new initiative involves mental health consumers developing and manning a community garden to help them stay active in the community and contribute to community sustainability.
-What started with an idea in March progressed to weeding and preparing the soil in late April and the first plantings went in the ground just after Mother’s Day.
-In 2014, approximately 209 pounds of produce was donated to the Interfaith Food Pantry and the Community Soup Kitchen.
-Every Monday, the consumers spend two hours tending to the garden.
-Consumers are utilizing Horticultural Therapy while giving back to their community.
+Community Garden: This new initiative involved mental health consumers developing and manning a community garden to help them stay active in the community and contribute to community sustainability.
+What started with an idea in March 2013 grew into an annual endeavor.
+In 2016, approximately 155 pounds of produce was donated to the Interfaith Food Pantry.
+Fifty-six hours collectively were spent at the garden.
+Fifty consumers are utilizing Horticultural Therapy while giving back to their community.
 The program will continue in 2017.

 Community Rides: This program facilitates independent living for people who have been discharged from psychiatric hospitals by helping them to meet their basic needs in the community.
-In 2014, 66 consumers benefitted from Community Rides.
-In 2014, 100% of consumers who used Community Rides reported that the program was helpful in enabling them to run errands and go shopping, and visit family and friends.
-100% of consumers reported in 2014 that Community Rides has cultivated an increased sense of independence in the community.
+In 2016, we provided 1,820 trips to 60 consumers.
+In 2016, 84% of consumers who used Community Rides reported that the program was helpful in enabling them to run errands and go shopping, and visit family and friends.
+84% of consumers reported in 2016 that Community Rides has cultivated an increased sense of independence in the community.

-Educational Assistance Fund: The MHAMC recognizes that a large percentage of people living with mental illness develop their illness during their young adulthood, a time when many are seeking to further their education or begin their careers.
+Elizabeth T. Dorl Educational Assistance Fund: The MHAMC recognizes that a large percentage of people living with mental illness develop their illness during their young adulthood, a time when many are seeking to further their education or begin their careers.
 The onset of mental illness can be such a detriment to those afflicted that many are never again in a position to fulfill educational and vocational goals and dreams.
 The MHAMC Educational Fund allows consumers of mental health services, who are eligible, to receive an Educational Certificate valued up to $1,000 each.
-This Fund was established in 2012 by a grant from St. Peter’s Episcopal Church in Mountain Lakes, New Jersey.
-In 2014, this fund allowed us to help 23 clients in 29 requests to fund educational pursuits such as driver’s education, art classes, nutritional counseling to lose weight, pottery class, computer classes, educational classes, licensing for massage therapy, ESL classes, CPR classes, Thai Chi classes, HVAC Certification, and CEU’s towards a Nursing License.
+In 2016, this fund allowed us to help 28 clients to fund educational pursuits such as driver’s education, art classes, nutritional counseling to lose weight, pottery class, computer classes, educational classes, licensing for massage therapy, ESL classes, CPR classes, Thai Chi classes, HVAC Certification, and CEU’s towards a Nursing License.